dustinpfister/blog_posts/_posts/threejs-math-utils.md

 ## 7 - The generateUUID method

 Each time I create a geometry, material, mesh object, or just about anything to that effect a UUID is generated for the object each time for me.
 There are only so many reasons why I would even use these IDS to begin with, one of which might be to use the get by id method of the object3d class.
 I can not say that I use that though, as I prefer to use the get by name method.
 However I have found that there is one use case in which I would maybe want to call this method and that would be when working out any kind of logic that involves generating JSON string data in the [object format](https://github.com/mrdoob/three.js/wiki/JSON-Object-Scene-format-4).
 This Object format is what I would want to use if I am to use the parse method of the Object Loader to create the JSON text into a workable object.

+This example is based on source code that I worked out for my example on the animation mixer as I would like to gain a better sense of how the JSON data is formated for scene objects that will contain lots of geometry, materials, animations and so forth.
+Anyway the use of the generateUUID method would come into play when it comes to creating the uuid keys of course for the various types of objects.

 ```js
 // ---------- ----------